Identity Theft Protection FAQ

 If you are a member of one of our recommended identity theft services, call your service provider immediately and they will help you handle the situation.
 Similarly, if you are a member of one of our recommended credit monitoring services, call your service and they will help you take care of the situation.
 If you have not subscribed to one of our recommended services, visit the FTC's site for instructions.

-ProtectMyID does not offer a family plan, either, but they do offer regular subscribers an add-on plan for children called ChildSecure.
-For $6.95 per month, in addition to the base ProtectMyID adult subscription, ProtectMyID will closely monitor all of your enrolled children's credit information and alerts you if someone applies for credit or opens checking accounts using your child's personal information.
+ProtectMyID does not offer a family plan, but it does offer regular subscribers an add-on plan for children called ChildSecure.
+For $6.95 per month, in addition to the base ProtectMyID adult subscription, ProtectMyID will closely monitor all of your enrolled children's credit information and alert you if someone applies for credit or opens checking accounts using your child's personal information.

 Most of the identity theft protection services reviewed on NextAdvisor.com guarantee a certain amount of money, usually up to $1,000,000, to cover the costs associated with restoring your identity.
 These guarantees do not, however, cover money that has been lost.